 Endpoint security management is all about adequately securing such endpoints and thereby securing a network by blocking access attempts and such risky activities at endpoints.
 A critical factor in securing such endpoints is proper physical security to prevent unauthorized access to, and damage to, the physical components.
 The physical security measures which should be followed, if at all possible, include proper alarm procedures, properly installed security cameras and fire and smoke detection systems.

 If the physical security of the endpoint can’t be controlled properly, the entire network is at risk.
 The security policies should be reviewed periodically to ensure they are still effective.
-The network should be inspected periodically to ensure that it has been changed as needed.
+The network should be inspected periodically to ensure that it has been changed as needed, be sure to learn more here.

 Do: Provide for regular and consistent security patches and upgrades to your network security, as well as regular network assessments to ensure that the equipment is functioning as designed.